certifaction/cli/docs/guides/security.md

 In addition to encryption, we have also chosen to store our documents on Swiss servers that are certified by ISO 27001.
 This certification is a widely recognized standard for information security management, and it provides us with independent verification that our servers meet strict security requirements.
 These requirements include physical security measures, access controls, network security, and other measures that help to safeguard our data against threats.

-> Although Azure is our cloud provider, customers are free to use their own document storage.
+> Although Azure is our cloud provider, customers are free to deploy their own document store instance.

 ## Swiss data residency